 UNIT 4 - STATUTORY AND NATIONAL POLICY REQUIREMENTS

 Financial assistance awards are subject to the following statutory and national policy requirements below.

-1. Nondiscrimination - By signing or accepting funds under the financial assistance award, the recipient agrees that it will comply with applicable provisions of the following national policies prohibiting discrimination:
+By signing or accepting the funds under the financial assistance award, the recipient agrees that it will comply with applicable provisions below.